cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

       and event-driven mechanisms, guaranteeing seamless and efficient data flow between the presentation and service layers and ensuring application responsiveness and performance as the project grows.
+1. Neo Wei Qing
+    - Implemented the service layer for chat, focusing on encapsulating business logic and extensibility for future development and changing requirements.
+Also considered varied approaches in an effort to improve performance and efficiency, in particular for the large amounts of chat messages that would inevitable come in.
+    - Updated and refactored a number of views to better abstract out internal program logic and to ensure that the view is only concerned with what is to be presented to the user.
+    - Implemented real-time updating for chat and chat previews in other views, which involved several design patterns related to callbacks and polling, while simultaneously optimising for performance and scalability.
+    - Developed the data structure for chat that would enable easy conversion of data from the ApiModel to the Model and finally to the ViewModel.
+Implemented the repository layer for chat to better serve this function and perform key operations such as listening and updating.
+    - Ensured that the links to chat from other components, such as chat previews were properly handled and exposed several functions that made it easy for chat to be seamlessly integrated in with the main portion of the app.
+    - Created some diagrams to help visualize project architecture and data flow in particular for the repository portion as that used a different repository pattern from other parts of the app.
+    - Conformed to the scalable project architecture as proposed by Azeem and Weiqiang, with benefits as described above.

 # Reflection